City Manager’s Update

 Recreation Services Department Update

-We are partnering with Republic Services to bring the community an environmentally safe way to remove your unwanted electronics.
+We are partnering with Republic Services to bring the community an environmentally safe way to remove your unwanted electronics, household garbage and recycling drop off.
 In addition, there will be a shredding truck, to shred your paper items.
 This event is for Town of Colma Residents, Colma ID’s will be checked.
-Face coverings are required, and residents will queue in their vehicle and be responsible for unloading materials.
+Residents will queue in their vehicle and be responsible for unloading materials.